Liza904913/Belly-Button-Biodiversity/README.md

 ## Project Overview

-In this project we are  building an interactive dashboard to visualize the bacterial species living in the navel of candidates of a research using JavaScript, Plotly, D3, HTML,  and Bootstrap.
+This project focuses on building an interactive dashboard to visualize the bacterial species living in the navel of candidates of a research about meat protein synthesis from human bacteria.

+## Resources:

+Data Source: Belly button samples data
+Software: HTML/CSS, JavaScript, Visual Studio Code 1.49.1, BootStrap 3.3.7, D3, Plotly 4.11